bpalazzi512/doc-blog/content/team_posts/phase4.md

 This code segment represents the meat of the cosine similarity model implemented for our purposes.
 After verifying that the array dimension is not 1 (and if it is, computing the absolute difference), the sklearn cosine similarity function is employed.
 The top n matches are then determined and ordered using argsort().
 Their corresponding nations are then ready to be returned to the frontend.

-## API Development and Backend Integration
+## Software Architecuture Overview

-One of our primary focuses was on developing the API routes.
-We created approximately 40 routes across 5 different route blueprints, ensuring they were thoroughly integrated with the backend and the database.
-These routes included POST, PUT, GET, and DELETE operations, providing comprehensive CRUD functionality.
+Our web app incorporates 3 major layers: the frontend, middleware, and backend.
+To create the frontend UI we are using streamlit which has been a great and relatively simple solution.
+For the middleware we are using Flask and a rest api to interface with the database using GET, POST, PUT, and DELETE  requests.
+The database is hosted in a mySQL docker container; we created approximately 40 routes across 5 different blueprints to access this data in the middleware.
 This integration was crucial to ensure that every button press—whether for saving, editing, deleting, selecting, or switching—had the intended after-effect.
 It was essential that the frontend displays weren't just for show but were functional and responsive to user interactions.

 ## Moving Companies Features